Chloe-H/stowed-dotfiles/README.md

 You can test that the commit hook is working by creating a new branch and adding a commit to it.
 If the hook is working, the commit message should look like `[branch_name] Commit message`.

+##### Setting up the commit hook manually

+1. Copy the `.git-templates` directory to your home directory (or somewhere else, if you're a degenerate).
+2. Run `git config --global init.templatedir "path/to/.git-templates"` to update
+    your git config.

 ### `libinput-gestures` / `libinput-gestures-touchpad-config`